CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 To distinguish both datasets, we will call the data we use for testing the *test set*.

 Having this data lets us rephrase the question to "What percentage of these examples does the AI get right?".
-This measure is called *accuracy* and it can be calculated simply like this:
+This measure is called *accuracy*, and it can be calculated simply like this:

 1. Classify all example emails in the test set with the spam detection AI.
 2. Count how often the AI outputs the right choice of "spam" or "not spam".
 3. Divide that number by the total number of examples in the test set.

-The possible outcomes are between 0 (the AI does not get any of the examples right → 0 % accuracy) and 1 (the AI gets every example right → 100% accuracy).
+The possible outcomes are between 0 (the AI does not get any of the examples right → 0% accuracy) and 1 (the AI gets every example right → 100% accuracy).
 In general, an AI with 80% accuracy is better than an AI with 70% accuracy, for example.

 ## A cautionary note about data separation

 In the previous example, I just assumed that we do not use the *same* data for building the AI and for testing it.
-Let's have a quick look at why we do this and what will go wrong if we fail to separate between *training* and *test* data:
+Let's have a brief look at why we do this and what will go wrong if we fail to separate between *training* and *test* data:

 Remember the instructions for our spam detection AI: